andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 Nevertheless, here is a brief explanation:

 `fetch` is a part of Web API provided by Browser Runtime Environment.
-It is asynchronous, but it doesn't necessarely runs in a separate thread, it depends on specific Runtime Environment and API implementation and may vary.
+It is asynchronous, but it doesn't necessarily run in a separate thread, it depends on specific Runtime Environment and API implementation and may vary.
 We should not be concerned with this, the only thing to bear in mind is that it runs asynchronously.

 1. output `1`
-2. after `fetch()` invocation and creation of its EC, its EC instantly removed from the stack (so it *does not block* subsequent JavaScript code from running) and sync code under `fetch(...` continues to execute: in our case the next sync code is `console.log('2');`.
+2. after `fetch()` invocation and creation of its EC, its EC is instantly removed from the stack (so it *does not block* subsequent JavaScript code from running) and sync code under `fetch(...` continues to execute: in our case,  the next sync code is `console.log('2');`.
-3. meanwhile our async method `fetch` continuous its execution in background in parallel thread or somehow else — it doesn't matter (it depending on specific RE and API implementation; explained above).
-After `fetch` method got the file from the server, Fetch API generates a message into a Macrotask Queue and associates callback function we gave to `then` with this message.
+3. meanwhile our async method `fetch` continuous its execution in the background in a parallel thread or somehow else — it doesn't matter (it depends on specific RE and API implementation; explained above).
+After the `fetch` method got the file from the server, Fetch API generates a message into a Macrotask Queue and associates the callback function we gave to `then` with this message.
-4. after the main thread (i.e. the first task/message from Macrotask Queue) has finished processing, according to Event Loop model, JS Engine checks Microtask Queue — it is empty, so rendering of the page happens.
-Then, JS Engine check Macrotask Queue again and sees there is a message from Fetch API.
+4. after the main thread (i.e. the first task/message from Macrotask Queue) has finished processing, according to the Event Loop model, JS Engine checks Microtask Queue: it is empty, so rendering of the page happens.
+Then, JS Engine checks Macrotask Queue again and sees there is a message from Fetch API.
 Then, it checks the stack and sees it is empty.
-So it starts processing the Queue: it takes the message with associated callback function (the callback we passed to `then`), takes this function and passes it to call stack, so the function is invoked and runs.
+So it starts processing the Queue: it takes the message with the associated callback function (the callback we passed to `then`), takes this function, and passes it to call stack, so the function is invoked and runs.